Ep.2: Flexibility Vs Mobility And How It Relates To Injury

 Therefore, if you were in the unlucky position of being caught in an armbar, to minimise the risk, make sure your mobility range is as close to your flexibility as possible, ideally matching it!

 Exercises to try:

-- do an exercise to the very end of its range, rather than just working on the middle ranges
+- Range of motion exercises: Do an exercise to the very end of its range, rather than just working on the middle ranges.